 Frequently Asked Questions

-2) What is an Integrated Youth Services site?
+1) What is an integrated youth services site?

-Integrated Youth Services sites provide rapid access to evidence-based, integrated and culturally safe youth-targeted services and supports, with a focus on prevention and early intervention, for youth ages 12 to 25.
+Integrated youth services sites provide rapid access to integrated, culturally safe, youth-targeted and evidence-based services and supports, with a focus on prevention and early intervention, for youth ages 12 to 25.
+Services are co-located under one roof to reduce barriers to accessing services for youth.

-3) How many Integrated Youth Services sites are being planned for Saskatchewan?
+4) How many integrated youth services HOMEBASE sites are being planned for Saskatchewan?

-In Saskatchewan, Integrated Youth Services hubs will be implemented in four communities.
-Contracts have been awarded to the YWCA Regina in Regina, YMCA of Regina in Moose Jaw, PARTNERS Family Services in Humboldt, and Sturgeon Lake First Nation Health Center in Sturgeon Lake First Nation.
+In Saskatchewan, the YWCA Regina in Regina, YMCA of Regina in Moose Jaw, PARTNERS Family Services in Humboldt, and Sturgeon Lake First Nation Health Center in Sturgeon Lake First Nation will each operate one of four integrated youth services sites (HOMEBASE).

-4) What will Integrated Youth Services look like in Saskatchewan?
+5) What will integrated youth services look like in Saskatchewan?

 • mental health and addictions services;